-Mycobacteria ulcerans, a slow-growing acid-fast bacillus (AFB), arose from Mycobacteria marinum and acquired a virulence plasmid coding for mycolactone, a necrotizing, apoptotic, immunosuppressive toxin that mediates pathogenesis.
-BU is characterized clinically by indolent necrotizing skin, subcutaneous and sometimes bone lesions, often with severe residual scarring.
+Mycobacterium ulcerans, a slow-growing acid-fast bacillus (AFB), arose from Mycobacterium marinum and acquired a virulence plasmid coding for mycolactone, a necrotizing, apoptotic, immunosuppressive toxin that mediates pathogenesis.
+BU is characterized clinically by indolent necrotizing skin and subcutaneous and sometimes bone lesions, often with severe residual scarring.
 It is an important public health issue.

 In endemic regions, exposure to stagnant water, especially swampy areas, may be a predisposing factor.
-One plausible mode of transmission is minor skin trauma meditating inoculation of M. ulcerans, but other modes, and reservoirs, are under investigation.
-In Australia, BU is considered a zoonosis transmitted by mosquitoes from opossums to humans.
+The mode of transmission in humans remains unknown.
+In Australia, BU is considered a zoonosis transmitted by mosquitoes from possums to humans.

-Somewhat similar to tuberculosis, exposure of cutaneous tissues to M. ulcerans may lead to one of three outcomes:
+Somewhat similar to tuberculosis, exposure of cutaneous tissues to M ulcerans may lead to 1 of 3 outcomes:

 - Clearance of the infection,